so the airing of Ticked Off: They Mystery of Lyme Disease is a mere 2 days away now.

 i was bending into a squat when it suddenly hit me

-my jeans are a wee bit a whole lot lower than my natural waist line
+my jeans area wee bit a whole lot lower than my natural waist line

 panic washed over me in a nano second.